int2001/WaveLogStoat/README.md

    - Test with `--test` option

 3. **"No QSOs received"**
-   - Verify WSJT-X UDP configuration
+   - Verify your Mainloggers UDP configuration
    - Check firewall settings
    - Ensure verbose logging is enabled